bxparks/AceTimeClock/README.md

 #### Reference Clock and Backup Clock

-The constructor of both `SystemClockLoop` and `SystemClockCoroutine` take 2 parameters which are required but are *nullable*:
+The constructor of both `SystemClockLoop` and `SystemClockCoroutine` takes 2 parameters which are required but are *nullable*:

 * the `referenceClock`
     * an instance of the `Clock` class which provides an external clock of high